ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl/Python/PHP scripts locally without a webserver.
-Serverless execution of local scripts is separated from the traditional access to local or remote servers.
-CGI protocol GET and POST methods are used for communication with scripts executed locally without a server.
+Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl, Python or PHP scripts locally without a web server.
+CGI-like and long-running scripts can be executed locally in serverless mode and they can be fed from HTML forms using CGI protocol GET and POST methods.
+Serverless execution of local scripts is separated from the traditional browser access to local or remote servers.
+Limited interaction with the built-in Perl debugger is also supported.

 ## Design Objectives

-* **1. Easy GUI for scripts:**
+* **1. Easy GUI for local scripts:**
-    use HTML, CSS and JavaScript to craft and deploy rapidly beautifull interfaces for custom Perl, Python or PHP scripts;
+    use HTML, CSS and JavaScript to craft and deploy rapidly beautiful interfaces for custom Perl, Python or PHP scripts

-* **2. Specialised client for web services:**
+* **2. Specialized web client:**
     use locally executed Perl, Python or PHP scripts to convert or verify large amounts of user data before upload;

 * **3. Zero installation when needed:**
-    pack your Perl modules and even your version of Perl, Python or PHP with a copy of PEB and its Qt libraries and run your application from every folder, even from USB sticks;
+    put together your Perl modules and even your version of Perl, Python or PHP with a copy of PEB and its Qt libraries and run your scripts from every folder, even from USB sticks;

 * **4. Cross-platform availability:**
     use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt can be compiled;